saivenkatreddy29/Conveyer_belt/README.md

 1) method - Choose between _feature_selection_ and _optical_flow_
 2) window_size - Choose the _window_size_ that is used to smooth the speed values from fluctuation

-example: `python main -- method optical_flow -- window_size 5`
+example: `python main.py -- method optical_flow -- window_size 5`

-# Code Structure and functionality
+# Code structure and functionality

 **Initialization of ZED SDK Camera:**
-The ZED Camera is initialized using the sl.Camera() object.
+The ZED Camera is initialized using the _sl.Camera()_ object.
 The video path is set and camera is configured for performance depth mode.
-If Initialization fails a RuntimeError is raised
+If initialization fails a `RuntimeError` is raised, check the ZED setup.

 **Setting Up Variables:**
 Then we setup the variables that are future used in the program.
 Key variables include: